Project-MONAI/MONAI/docs/source/highlights.md

 ### 6. Multiple transform chains
 To apply different transforms on the same data and concatenate the results, MONAI provides `CopyItems` transform to make copies of specified items in the data dictionary and `ConcatItems` transform to combine specified items on the expected dimension, and also provides `DeleteItems` transform to delete unnecessary items to save memory.

-A typical usage is to scale the intensity of the same image into different ranges and concat the results together.
+Typical usage is to scale the intensity of the same image into different ranges and concatenate the results together.
 ![image](../images/multi_transform_chains.png)

 ### 7. Debug transforms with DataStats
 When transforms are combined with the "compose" function, it's not easy to track the output of specific transform.
-To help debugging errors in the composed transforms, MONAI provides utility transforms such as `DataStats` to print out intermediate data properties such as `data shape`, `intensity range`, `data value`.
+To help debug errors in the composed transforms, MONAI provides utility transforms such as `DataStats` to print out intermediate data properties such as `data shape`, `intensity range`, `data value`.
 It's a self-contained transform and can be integrated into any transform chain.

 ### 8. Post-processing transforms for model output
-MONAI also provides post-processing transforms for hanlding the model outputs.
+MONAI also provides post-processing transforms for handling the model outputs.
 Currently, the transforms include:
 - Adding activation layer (Sigmoid, Softmax, etc.).
 - Converting to discrete values (Argmax, One-Hot, Threshold value, etc).
 - Splitting multi-channel data into multiple single channels.
-- Removing segmentation noise based on connected component analysis.
+- Removing segmentation noise based on Connected Component Analysis.

 After applying the post-processing transforms, it's easier to compute metrics, save model output into files or visualize data in the TensorBoard.

 ### 9. Integrate third-party transforms
-The design of MONAI transforms is simple and intuitive.
+The design of MONAI transforms emphasis code readability and usability.
 It works for array data or dictionary-based data.
-MONAI also provides `Adaptor` tools to accomodate different data format for 3rd party transforms.
+MONAI also provides `Adaptor` tools to accommodate different data format for 3rd party transforms.
 To convert the data shapes or types, utility transforms such as `ToTensor`, `ToNumpy`, `SqueeseDim` are also provided.
 So it's easy to enhance the transform chain by seamlessly integrating transforms from external packages, including: `ITK`, `BatchGenerator`, `TorchIO` and `Rising`.

-For more details, please check out the tutorial: [integrate 3rd pary transforms into MONAI program](https://github.com/Project-MONAI/MONAI/blob/master/examples/notebooks/integrate_3rd_party_transforms.ipynb).
+For more details, please check out the tutorial: [integrate 3rd party transforms into MONAI program](https://github.com/Project-MONAI/MONAI/blob/master/examples/notebooks/integrate_3rd_party_transforms.ipynb).

 ## Datasets
 ### 1. Cache IO and transforms data to accelerate training